mvolkmann/blog/src/meteor.md

        // This is only run on the server.
        // An arrow function cannot be used here
        // because we need to use the "this" keyword.
+       // If no query is provided, the entire collection is published.
+       // A second argument can be passed to the find method which is
+       // an object where the keys are names of properties.
+       // The values are booleans that either specify which properties
+       // to include (true) or which to exclude (false), but not both.
        Meteor.publish('tasks', function () {
          return Tasks.find({owner: this.userId});
        });